tenstorrent/tt-inference-server/tt-metal-llama3-70b/docs/faq.md

 python src/test_inference_api_alpaca_eval.py
 ```

-## System dependencies
+## What are the system dependencies?

-All system dependencies are listed and installed in `llama3.src.base.inference.v0.51.0-ba7c8de5.Dockerfile`, which itself is based on the tt-metal Dockerfiles at ghcr.io/tenstorrent/tt-metal/tt-metalium/ubuntu-20.04-amd64
+All system dependencies are listed and installed in `llama3.src.base.inference.v0.51.0-ba7c8de5.Dockerfile`, which itself is based on the tt-metal Dockerfiles at ghcr.io/tenstorrent/tt-metal/tt-metalium/ubuntu-20.04-amd64.

 ## Llama 3 setup differences